tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 Standards
 ---------

-As languages get more powerful it often allows many different ways an approaches to achieve the same thing and everyone has their own preferences of how they personally like to do things.
+As languages get more powerful it often allows many different ways and approaches to achieve the same thing.
+Each person then has their own preferences of how they personally like to do things.

 On one hand this is great; it allows programmers to be to write their code in the way which best fits how they think, lay it out in they way which look the most asthetically pleasing to them, and structure it in the way which they find easiest to navigate.

-On the other hand this becomes a total nightmare when you are working with several libraries, all written by different programmers who each have their own way of doing all this.
-You have to learn each of the different approaches to efficiently navigate and understand the code.
-Also it may make it tricky for the libraries to happily interact with each other.
+On the other hand this becomes a total nightmare when you are working with several libraries, all written by different programmers who each have their own way of doing all things.
+You have to learn each of the different approaches to efficiently navigate and understand each author's code.
+Also it may make it tricky for some of the libraries to happily interact with each other.

-So for the reasons just mentioned, programmers get together is groups and create standards with a nice middle ground which everyone is mostly happy with.
-You'll often find that you might not agree with everything define in a standard but by putting that to one side and accepting it you reap the benefits over have you code being much more consistent with all the other users of the standard's code, as well as any tools which have been built to work with that standard.
+So for the reasons just mentioned, programmers get together is groups and create standards which are a nice middle ground which everyone is mostly happy with.
+You'll often find that you might not agree with everything defined in a standard but by putting that to one side and accepting it you reap the benefits of having your code being much more consistent with all the other users of the standard's code; as well as any tools which have been built to work with that standard.

 ### PHP-FIG